tlively/git-tl/README.md

 ## How stacking works

-Each branch's parent is just its `upstream`, so you can reparent a branch manually with `git branch --set-branch-to new-parent my-branch`.
+Each branch's parent is just its `upstream`, so you can reparent a branch manually with `git branch --set-upstream-to new-parent my-branch`.